sahansk2/qol-tampermonkey/README.md

 ### Description

-A REALLY hacky TamperMonkey script that I might not ever maintain.
-Ever.
+A (currently) hacky TamperMonkey script to improve the ECE391 website queue experience.
-In fact, the course staff might update the site and break this script unintentionally (or intentionally), but that's totally OK -- you use this at your own risk.
+Note, the course staff might update the site and break this script unintentionally (or intentionally), but that's totally OK.
+File an issue or bug report if there's some kind of a problem and we can work through it together.

 ### Features

-* Adds queue numbers to entries in the question queue
+* Adds queue numbers to entries in the question queue.
-* Automatically updates numbers upon queue modifications
+* Automatically updates numbers upon queue modifications.
-* Automatically scroll to your position if you are in the queue, and automatically scroll as your queue position changes **(non-Safari ONLY!!!)**
+* Automatically scroll to your position if you are in the queue, and automatically scroll as your queue position changes **(non-Safari ONLY!!!)**.
-* Queue number highlighting based off of position (red if queue position < # TAs online, yellow if queue position < 2 * # TAs online, grey if otherwise)
+* Queue number highlighting based off of position (red if queue position < # TAs online, yellow if queue position < 2 * # TAs online, grey if otherwise).

 ### Installation